- • Comparing features between AirDroid Business plans

 Let’s take a look at what device metrics can your business monitor and how to get notified when things go wrong.

-Remotely Monitor Android Devices with 8 Different Templates
+• Remotely Monitor Android Devices using 8 different views

-General Indicators Template is where you get a holistic view of all your enrolled devices, attended and unattended.
+General Indicators Template is where you get a holistic view of all your enrolled Android, attended and unattended.
 General indicators showcase data including: